Publisher Spotlight is an ongoing series, where our Publisher Development Team shines the light on innovative publishers from across the globe.

-I think both micro and celebrity influencers have value, but the effects of each on a campaign are dependent on the client’s business goals.
+I think both micro-influencer and celebrity influencers have value, but the effects of each on a campaign are dependent on the client’s business goals.

 Micro-influencers are great for seeding a campaign and creating guerrilla marketing.
 They are small enough to have an authentic connection to their audience that is relatable, and their cost is typically affordable.
 A brand is able to utilize multiple voices within different markets and demographics to bring awareness to their product or service.

 Celebrity-influencers have more of an aspirational admiration from their fans.
 This makes them the perfect ambassador for a brand, ideally on a long-term basis to showcase consistency towards a brand.
 They should be valued and used parallel to the advertising and PR efforts of the brand they promote.

 6. What are the key metrics an advertiser should consider when working with influencers?